Itvisors/mendix-ReactDnD/README.md

 Take care when creating a palette from which the user can drag items onto the floorplan or canvas.
 If the item on the palette has different dimensions than the item on the floorplan it might not be positioned correctly.

 If you allow items to be positioned on top of each other or overlapping in any way, be sure to make the items a drop target as well.
 Without this, items cannot be dropped close to each other or on top of each other.

+### Marker selection

+The styling tab has additional options for marker selection, intended only for positioning items on a floorplan.

+The selected marker GUIDs attribute can be used to set and get the selected markers.

+As the markers are images with a position and size, drawing a border around them affects the layout.
+The default uses a 2 pixel border, so the border width property is set to 2.
+This is used when calculating the marker image properties.

 ### Snap to grid
 The widget has a snap to grid feature, to prevent the user from having to drag and drop at an exact pixel position.